PrismarineJS/prismarine-auth/README.md

     - [authTitle] {string} - See the [API.md](docs/API.md)
     - [deviceType] {string} - See the [API.md](docs/API.md)
 - onMsaCode {Function} - (For device code auth) What we should do when we get the code.
 Useful for passing the code to another function.
+- onAuthenticated - (For MSA) Is called before when the getMSAToken has finished.

 [View more examples](https://github.com/PrismarineJS/prismarine-auth/tree/master/examples)